Floorp-Projects/Floorp/browser/components/places/docs/PlacesTransactions.rst

 PlacesTransactions.jsm
 ======================

 This module serves as the transactions manager for Places (hereinafter *PTM*).
 Generally, we need a transaction manager because History and Bookmark UI allows users to use `Undo / Redo` functions.
 To implement those transaction History and Bookmark needed to have a layer between Bookmark API and History API.
 This layer stores all requested changes in a stack and perform calls to API.
-That construction allows users perform `Undo / Redo` simply removing / adding that trasaction and call to API from an array.
+That construction allows users perform `Undo / Redo` simply removing / adding that transaction and call to API from an array.
 Inside array we store changes from oldest to newest.

 Transactions implements all the elementary UI commands: creating items, editing their various properties, and so forth.
 All those commands stored in array and are completed one after another.